gcampbe95/Magpi/README.md

 - Transcribing melodies in different meters and tempos
 - Identifying pitches from a more diverse range of sources
 - Accommodating simple variations in note length (half and eighth notes)
-- A more accurate machine-learning based approach the pitch identification (using TinyML)
+- A more accurate machine-learning-based approach the pitch identification (using TinyML)

 ### **Pre-Project Considerations:**